Shadeeb-Hossain/Digital-Signal-Processing/README.md

 K-means moving average filter is used to reduce random noise in an audio file.

+K-means moving average filter helps to reduce the noise in the signal.

+The following MATLAB code is used to implement the filter that reads the audio file “noisy.wav” and uses k-means average filtering to produce a “clean/noise-free” audio file
+Labelled “filtered_output.wav”.

+Different values of “k” were used .
+When k was 10 or lower there was still noise in the audio file.
+However when higher values of ‘k’ was adjusted to, I was able to implement a “noise-free" audio file.

 The following Github Repository contains the (i) Matlab code (ii) noisy signal and (iii) filtered signal using K-means moving average filter.

 _Matlab code _: part_k_means.m